FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Breaking up pu-erh a cake is easy once you know how.
 Pu-erh tea is fermented and tightly compressed, therefor we need some skill to pry it loose.
-Furthermore, we can't simply do it with our hands.
-To break off a piece of pu-erh we must use a special pu-erh tea needle and carefully wiggle it loose.
+Furthermore, we shouldn't do it by hand.
+To break off a piece of pu-erh, we should use a pu-erh tea needle and carefully wiggle it loose.
 (Read more)